rjsf-team/react-jsonschema-form/docs/api-reference/form-props.md

 ), document.getElementById("app"));
 ```

-If you just want to disable some of the fields, see the `ui:disabled` parameter in `uiSchema`.
+If you just want to disable some fields, see the `ui:disabled` parameter in `uiSchema`.

 ## readonly